 If you suffered complications during pregnancy or birth which caused cerebral palsy, you may have a claim for compensation on behalf of your child.
-Our solicitors can help.
+Our cerebral palsy solicitors can help.

-At Tees, our cerebral palsy medical negligence experts understand the practical difficulties a brain injury can cause – and we’ll do our best to make the process as straightforward as possible.
+At Tees, our cerebral palsy solicitors understand the practical difficulties a brain injury can cause – and we’ll do our best to make the process as straightforward as possible.
 For example, we’re happy to travel to your home throughout the case if travel is difficult.
-We’ll also establish if an interim payment would be beneficial, to help cover the cost of immediate needs such as care and equipment for your child.
+A cerebral palsy solicitor will also establish if an interim payment would be beneficial, to help cover the cost of immediate needs such as care and equipment for your child.

 A successful cerebral palsy negligence claim can provide:

 Tees is a top-tier Legal 500 Medical Negligence firm.
 We are one of the longest-standing and most highly respected claimant medical negligence practices in the region, and we work with only the best independent medical experts.